This document is a compilation of questions that have been asked by the Radix community members across different channels.

 As discussed above, we use mass to defend against complex network attacks.
 You can read more about it in this blog post.

-The principles of mass is very simple, but in practice there are many things to consider...for example, in a large network, how do you collect enough information to determine all votes, without all nodes having to ask all other nodes (which gets SUPER exponential very quickly).
+The principle of mass is very simple, but in practice, there are many things to consider.
+For example, in a large network, how do you collect enough information to determine all votes, without all nodes having to ask all other nodes (which gets SUPER exponential very quickly).

-Dan assumed there would be a clever solution out there somewhere he could use, and so he read endless amounts of prior work and they all go exponent after a particular network size...so it was something else he had to invent.
+Dan assumed there would be a clever solution out there somewhere he could use, and so he read endless amounts of prior work, and they all go exponent after a particular network size. so it invented something else.